louisteenbrink/www/posts/2018-03-01-setting-up-a-free-ssl-certificate-on-heroku.md

 ![Configure SSL on Heroku](blog_image_path 2018-03-01-02_configure_ssl.png)

 You should then have instructions to set up your DNS.
-That something which we already did in the previous tutorial, so click on **I've done this** and **Continue**.
+That is something which we already did in the previous tutorial, so click on **I've done this** and **Continue**.

 That's it!
 Open your favorite browser and navigate to <code>https://www.yourdomain.tld</code>, you should see a green URL bar with the **Secure** keyword 🍾